 Alan Mathios serves as the North American Editor of the Journal of Consumer Policy and is on the Editorial Boards of the Journal of Consumer Affairs and the Journal of Public Policy and Marketing.
 He has served as the principal investigator or co-principal investigator on several NIH grants focused on tobacco related activity and advertising/labeling.
 He is currently serving his second three year term as a Commissioner for the Middle States Commission on Higher Education.

 Mathios' work has relevance for outreach in the area of federal regulation of advertising policy.
 His work directly addresses policy issues and is highly cited by researchers, policy makers at several government agencies and various think tank and advocacy groups.
 He has served as a consultant to the Food and Drug Administration and to the Institute of Medicine of the National Academy of Sciences on Food Marketing and Obesity.
 His work has been featured on National Public Radio and in newspapers throughout the country.
 He, in collaboration with others, submitted formal comments to the FDA on matters related to the regulation of menthol in cigarettes.
 He also has written and published a chapter for a book focusing on leadership in the academy.
-As Dean he is the public spokesperson for the College of Human Ecology.
-In this capacity he advances the public's knowledge of the work and accomplishments of the faculty, students, alumni and staff of the College.
+As Dean he was the public spokesperson for the College of Human Ecology.
+In this capacity he advanced the public's knowledge of the work and accomplishments of the faculty, students, alumni and staff of the College.

-As Dean I do not have formal teaching responsibilities.
-However, in my capacity as a researcher and as an administrator I offer guidance and support for students and work with my student advisory council to support the needs of students throughout the College.
+In my capacity as a researcher and as an administrator I offer guidance and support for students and work with my student advisory council to support the needs of students throughout the College.

 Mathios has taught a number of courses that provide students with an understanding of economic theory, how economics interacts with legal and regulatory systems and how policies impact on overall welfare.
 These courses include: